coohom/cloud-docs/src/room.md

 <!-- <span style="color:blue">*Comments:* `World/ccworld` and `Instance/CCInstance` should be consistent across the doc.</span> -->

-Minervas has a scene level sampler to generate novel furniture arrangements.
+MINERVAS has a scene level sampler to generate novel furniture arrangements.
 Users can generate various reasonable furniture arrangements for domain randomization with this sampler.

 Sampler code:
 <!-- For a given ccworld room, transform the space position of the CCInstance in the room to randomly generate a room layout.
 The new layout satisfies certain constraints and rules. -->